 The Group applies fair value hedge accounting in order to reflect in its consolidated financial statements the effect of risk management activities to mitigate the risk of changes in the fair value of certain fixed rate financial assets and liabilities.
 The Group designates certain interest rate derivatives as hedging instruments.
 Changes in fair values of hedging instruments are recognized in the consolidated income statements, together with changes in fair value of the hedged item attributable to the hedged risk.
 The hedging gain or loss on the hedged item held at amortized cost adjusts the carrying amount of the hedged item, and is recognized in "Net trading income" in the consolidated income statements.
 If the hedged item is a financial asset measured at FVOCI, the hedging gain or loss on the hedged item is recognized in "Net trading income" in the consolidated income statements.
-If the hedge no longer meets the criteria for hedge accounting for reasons other than the derecognition of the hedged item, the adjustment to the hedged item for which the effective interest method is used, is amortized to profit or loss over the period to maturity of the hedged item.
-When the hedged item is derecognized, the adjustment is recognized immediately in the consolidated income statements.
+If the hedge accounting for reasons other than the derecognition of the hedged item, the adjustment to the hedged item for which the effective interest method is used, is amortized to profit or loss over the period to maturity of the hedged item.
+When the hedged item is derecognized, the adjustment is recognized income statements.